tobek/headsoak/notes.md

         - actually a tag, but represented and toggled as a little icon on the note
         - either of the above, plus ability to specify any tag as sticky
     - leaden tags too? float to bottom. brick icon. sometimes i'm making a note just to store some data... and then want to get it out of my sight

+tag types

+- totally manual tags
+- private, sticky, archived
+    - icons in corner of notes that are on or off
+    - but when they're on they actually add tags (visually different: just icons) to the note
+    - PLUS you can specify certain tags as always sticky/private/etc.
+      - add icon to that tag
+      - icon in corner of note should be on. if you click it (to turn it off) it should highlight the tags that have that property
+- robot tags
+- search query tags?
+  - give example queries, could be keyword search, tag combinations, other queries like date/length/etc

+can you manually add nuts to a automatic tag?

 ### adding tags to notes